mekkablue/Python-for-Glyphs/README.md

 * `plugindef⇥` Function definition structure better suited for the [Plugin SDK](https://github.com/schriftgestalt/GlyphsSDK/).
 * `log⇥` Log a message to the console.
 * `url⇥` Prefill the *productPageURL* or *updateFeedURL* entry of a plug-in’s *Info.plist* with a GitHub URL.
-* `key⇥` Dedine a keyboard shortcut for a plug-in, including the modifier keys.
+* `key⇥` Define a keyboard shortcut for a plug-in, including the modifier keys.
 * `cond⇥` Inserts the `conditionsAreMetForDrawing()` method for [Reporter plug-ins](https://github.com/schriftgestalt/GlyphsSDK/tree/master/Python%20Templates/Reporter).
 It will return `False` if the user is in text mode or switched to the Hand tool (H).

 ### Installation